Syntax-Err0r/Syntax-Err0r.github.io/docs/Silently_Install_Chrome_Extension.md

 - We will be using [Crux](https://github.com/mttaggart/crux) since its easy to use and install
 - Crux Extension folder must be in C:\Users\Public\Downloads
 - You need the username and the SID of the account (for the SID leave off the last section i.e. -1001)
+- I left out some information in this post/PoC so youll have to do your own research to fully automate/weaponize this, however the below PoC works on a personal windows machine with a chrome install

 ```
 import hmac